: M. Davies DEPARTMENT SITE

 An English major develops students’ ability to use language effectively and enhances their critical and analytical skills by making them aware of the social and historical context in which writing, in any of its forms, is produced.
 English study provides an excellent basis for professional programs in law, journalism, publishing, and business as well as for graduate study in literature, creative writing, or the theater.

-Students pursuing one of the majors in the department—in English, in theater, or in English with an emphasis in creative writing—take courses in specified categories described in detail below.
+Students pursuing one of the majors in the department—in English or in English with an emphasis in creative writing—take courses in specified categories described in detail below.
 There is considerable choice from among the courses that fulfill these requirements, and students should discuss their programs with an adviser in planning a major.
 English courses also serve as electives for students in other programs.
 Normally 200-level courses are for first-year and sophomore students; 300-level courses, for sophomores, juniors, and seniors; and 400-level courses, for juniors and seniors.
 There are a few specified prerequisites for individual courses.

 View all with day/time information